alchitry/Alchitry-Labs-V2/docs/lucid_parser.md

 * Easier to understand and maintain
 * Provide a Lucid simulator
-* Simplify un-necessary aspects of Lucid V1
+* Simplify unnecessary aspects of Lucid V1
 * Stability
 * Robust error checking - no errors means exported Verilog should build